gridsingularity/gsy-e/README.rst

 p   Pause simulation
 q   Quit simulation
-r   Reset and restart simulation s   Save current state of simulation to file (see below for resuming) `+` Increase 'slowdown' factor
+r   Reset and restart simulation
+R   Start a Python REPL at the current simulation step s   Save current state of simulation to file (see below for resuming) `+` Increase 'slowdown' factor
 `-` Decrease 'slowdown' factor